fwcd/kotlin-debug-adapter/README.md

 # KotlinDebugAdapter
-A [debug adapter](https://microsoft.github.io/debug-adapter-protocol/) for Kotlin that provides IDE-independent JVM debugging support and a VSCode extension that uses the debug adapter.
+A [debug adapter](https://microsoft.github.io/debug-adapter-protocol/) that provides IDE-independent debugging support for Kotlin/JVM and a VSCode extension that uses the debug adapter.

-## [WIP] Many features are still missing from the current version of the debug adapter

 ![Icon](Icon128.png)